 A mini-Arm Lift may be performed for patients who only have a small amount of excess skin and fat in the upper arm.
 Much smaller incisions are used and may be limited to the axilla/armpit area only.

 Dr. Nguyen will take the time to discuss the length of incisions and the amount of fat removal that will be right for you.

 What is the Recovery from an Arm Lift?

 Patients usually go home the same day after an Arm Lift.
 You are asked to sleep with your arms elevated on 2-3 pillows for 1-2 weeks to help with swelling.
-Drains are usually removed within 1-2 weeks after the procedure once drainage has decreased.
+Drains are rarely used by Dr. Nguyen, but if they are, they will be removed within 1-2 weeks after the procedure once drainage has decreased.